Hein de Haas: Biography

-Hein de Haas studied at the University of Amsterdam, where he obtained an undergraduate degree in anthropology in 1989 and a M.A. degree in environmental geography in 1995, and at the University of Nijmegen, where he acquired a Ph.D. in social sciences in 2003.
-From 1998 to 2005, De Haas worked as a postdoctoral researcher and lecturer in Nijmegen and Amsterdam, including a position as visiting scholar at the American University of Cairo.
-In 2006, De Haas became a founding member and - from 2011-16 - a co-director of the International Migration Institute at Oxford University.
+Hein de Haas studied at the University of Amsterdam, where he obtained an undergraduate degree in anthropology in 1989 and a M.A. degree in environmental geography in 1995, and at the Catholic University of Nijmegen, where he acquired a Ph.D. in social sciences in 2003.
+From 1998 to 2005, De Haas worked as a postdoctoral researcher and lecturer in Nijmegen and Amsterdam, including a position as visiting scholar at the American University in Cairo.
+In 2006, De Haas became a founding member and – from 2011 to 2016 – a co-director of the International Migration Institute at Oxford University.
 Since 2015, De Haas has been a Professor of Sociology at the University of Amsterdam, in addition to a position as Extraordinary Professor of Migration and Development at the University of Maastricht/United Nations University.
 In terms of editorial duties, he e.g. sits on the editorial board of Migration Studies.